My curated selection of Ceremony Enhancements are a great way to visually declare the intent of your ceremony.

 Tree Planting Ceremony

-The Unity Candle Lighting Ceremony, like the Unity Sand Ceremony, represents the merging of the Bride and Groom, and of the two families, into one inseparable unit.
+The Unity Candle Lighting Ceremony, like the Blending of the Sands Ceremony, represents the merging of the Bride and Groom, and of the two families, into one inseparable unit.
 This ritual has two parts: the first part takes place near the beginning of the ceremony, where the two special participants are asked to present the individual candles to be lighted.
 Then those candles stand ablaze while you and your partner listen to the beautiful and unique ceremony I created for you.
 Following the exchanging of vows and rings, you and your partner will then complete the ritual by lighting a center candle.
-This is merely one way to create the perfect ending to your magical day, or I can tailor this Ceremony Enhancement a number of ways to suit your preferences.
+This is merely one way to create the perfect ending to your magical day, and I can tailor this Ceremony Enhancement a number of ways to suit your preferences.

 The Unity Cross is a way for couples who believe in Christ to demonstrate their coming together in a symbolic act.
 Partner 1 places the outer piece of the cross into the wooden stand, and Partner 2 places the inner portion — the more delicate and ornate piece of the sculpture — within the outer cross, representing the couple, each Partner with their own beautiful uniqueness, becoming a unit under the faith of Christ.
 This lovely sculpture can then be forever displayed in the couple’s home as a memento from their special wedding ceremony.

 For non-religious couples, piecing together the two portions of the Unity Heart is a wonderful way to represent the joining of lives with love as the guiding force behind their commitment.
 Partner 1’s sturdy outer portion is placed into the wooden stand first; then, Partner 2 places the more detailed and intricate piece within it, making a visual representation of a couple’s lives becoming one because of the mutual love they share.